satyasgit2025/DevOps-For-Beginners/Day-12-Linux-Network-Services-Apache-Not-Rechable/Task.md

-Our monitoring tool has reported an issue in Stratos Datacenter.
+Our monitoring tool has reported an issue in Datacenter.
 One of our app servers has an issue, as its Apache service is not reachable on port 6300 (which is the Apache port).
 The service itself could be down, the firewall could be at fault, or something else could be causing the issue.
 Use tools like telnet, netstat, etc. to find and fix the issue.